LudicMindStudio/RoadAheadTeamVault/DolphinBay/Little Girl 1 (Cat).md

 	Cat is sitting near the docks with Tullia and Sammy.
 They are talking among themselves.
 Lakshmi comes near and Cat calls her out.

 *Cat* (Standing up; looking in Lakshmi's direction)
 	_Hey you!
-I haven't seen you around before.
+Why are you just standing there?.
 What are you doing here?

 *Lakshmi*
 	_Hi sorry to disturb.
 I'm a new postal worker.
-I've never been here before, but I'm enjoying the sea breeze._
+I've been so focused on my studies that it's like I've been in my own world.
+I was taking a little break to enjoy the sea breeze._

 *Sammy*
 	_It used to be a lot nicer around here.
 Along with the sea breeze, you would hear dolphins clicking and whistling.
 Now, we can mostly hear villagers shouting._